jengalas/bwaf-bbw/_programs/industry-leaders-roundtable-retreat.md

       AEC industries.

-      We’re excited to announce the third and final of our 2024 Industry Leaders Roundtable events will be happening in Miami, December 3-4!
+      In December we concluded the third and final of our 2024 Industry Leaders Roundtable events in Miami, Florida.
+We are deeply grateful to the community of amazing attendees and speakers we’ve connected with in the course of mounting this program in Chicago, Toronto, and Miami, building networks within and across the AEC industry.

-      Attendees will have the opportunity to explore innovative strategies, share best practices, and network with peers in the industry.
-The event aims to foster collaboration and drive forward-thinking solutions to some of the most pressing challenges in architecture, engineering, and construction.

-      This retreat will culminate in a tour of Art Basel and Design Miami, where we will explore the intersection of art, design, and the built environment.
-Join us in shaping the future of the built environment through dynamic and impactful dialogue.
-Contact info@bwaf.org for details.
+      The uniting theme of the roundtable series, Values-Driven Design, has yielded such expansive thinking and generative conversations as we strive to understand both the measurable and immeasurable worth of our work as designers, architects, engineers, builders, developers, educators,
+      community organizers, and beyond.

+      In 2025, we look forward to sharing a report summarizing the questions and findings we’ve amassed through these Industry Leaders Roundtables.
+Stay tuned as we will also be bringing this key program to more cities, continuing this critical conversation that has only just begun.
   - template: image-block
     button:
       - button_text: